PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-16 16:41:44
+Last updated: 2024-04-16 16:43:36
-Random Quote: If ever a man deserved to die screaming, it was Gregor Clegane.  -  Doran Martell
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin